morabah/posalpro-app/docs/CORE_REQUIREMENTS.md

 - **NEW**: Track database query times (<50ms optimal)
 - **NEW**: Monitor API response times (<500ms acceptable)
 - **NEW**: Alert on slow queries (>500ms threshold)
+- **NEW**: Advanced caching: prefetching, optimistic updates, intelligent invalidation
+- **NEW**: Cache warming strategies for critical user paths
+- **NEW**: Memory optimization with automatic garbage collection

 ## ⚠️ **WHAT NOT TO DO** {#what-not-to-do}